 Some employers assist the transition to retirement by offering flexible hours and increasing wellbeing benefits.
 However, you should avoid making stereotypical assumptions about older workers’ abilities, performance or future intention to reduce their hours.

-Zuraida Curtis, employment law editor
+Zuraida Curtis, senior legal editor, employment law and compliance

 HR and legal information and guidance relating to retirement.